LyraSilverr/LyraSilverr/README.md

 I'm usually around the marvel/DC area beside bakery now, don't come say hi!! /Half joking... (⁠ꏿ⁠﹏⁠ꏿ⁠;⁠)

-also, please do not try to roleplay with me if im cosplaying a character, i will immediately try to get out and not interact..
+also, please do not try to roleplay with me if im cosplaying a character, i will immediately try to get out and not interact, or will respond awkwardly. (⁠●⁠_⁠_⁠●⁠)

 —————————————————————————